EpsilonBetaa/Event-Reminder-System/WEBMASTER_GUIDE.md

 **[TEST] forceImmediateReminder(eventTitle, reminderType)**
 - Manually trigger a reminder for testing
 - Example: forceImmediateReminder('General Meeting', 'WEEK')
-- Actually sends to Discord
+- Actually sends to Discord and Slack (if enabled)
-- USE CAREFULLY: Will ping your Discord server
+- USE CAREFULLY: Will ping your Discord and Slack channels

 **[TEST] getSystemStatus()**
 - Returns current system health metrics